Worrying Up, or how I learned to stop worrying and love "worrying."

 That came from nowhere.

 That was f*#king creative, my friend.
-And you are damn good at that creativity.
+And you are dodgasted good at that creativity.

 Just like anything, worrying is a skill.
 If you grew up with an expert worrier parent, you had a fantastic mentor who was able to cultivate this creative art to a frenzied and miserable lifestyle.
 You were coached on the ways it could keep you up at night, how it could compromise relationships with your children by perpetually hovering, and when it's best to share your worries (always, whenever they come to mind).